Work

 3. If accepted, the AI Recommendation is added to the deployment queue, then deployed

-This lifecycle can repeat for as long as a deployment is necessary for the business.
+The lifecycle repeats for as long as the deployment is necessary for the business.

 Delivery